 Accuracy has always been a “white whale” for hobbyists.
-Ideally, we could test the improved accuracy of porting or SCAR barrels by locking a blaster down and firing at a target but making it repeatable has always been a challenge.
+Ideally, we could test the improved accuracy of porting or SCAR barrels by locking a blaster down and firing at a target but making such a test repeatable has been a challenge.
 In the case of Accu-Rival vs standard Rival rounds, they seemed to produce marginally better results, but there was a lot of human error in that test because we don’t have a procedure… yet.

 And that’s it!
 This is our procedure for measuring blaster and mod part performance.
 We aren't perfect; no one is.
 All we can do is try to do the best we can in publishing accurate results that can be adapted to real-world performance.
-Hopefully, now you can understand what our numbers mean and perhaps can replicate a version of our system for yourself. - JPH
+Hopefully, now you can understand what our numbers mean and perhaps can replicate a version of our system for yourself. - J Perry Heun